Difference Between Actual Cash Value vs Replacement Cost

-Actual Cash Value (ACV) is a way to measure the value of a particular property for the purpose of settling an insurance claim.
+Actual Cash Value (ACV) is a way to measure the value of a particular property to settle an insurance claim.
 Insurance companies mainly use Actual Cash Value to determine how much reimbursement to shell out to the insured in case of a claim.

 Items valued at Actual Cash Value are definitely valued lower than their actual buying price.
 The valuation is done in a manner just like when you decide to sell off your laptop or furniture on OLX, Quikr, etc.

 At a very basic explanatory level, Actual Cash Value is calculated as Replacement cost minus the accumulated depreciation.
-Out of these two distinct factors in play, depreciation is usually estimated on the basis of the useful life of the asset or product.
-Actual Cash Value is never ever clear, as someone might claim a laptop’s useful life to be 8 years, while some might claim it to be 5 years.
+Out of these two distinct factors in play, depreciation is usually estimated based on the useful life of the asset or product.
+Actual Cash Value is never clear, as someone might claim a laptop’s useful life to be 8 years, while some might claim it to be 5 years.
 This affects the depreciation value, and thus the book value of the asset.

 In case of vehicles, the value determination becomes a lot trickier as along with the age of the vehicle, its fuel type, mileage covered, maintenance record, damages if any, the number of previous vehicle owners, etc. are all key factors in determining the Actual Cash Value of a vehicle.